nexus-4/LoginChallenge/README.md

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine using the following command;
+1. Clone this repository to your local machine using the following command: git clone https://github.com/nexus-4/LoginChallenge.git ;
 2. Install the dependencies using npm or yarn: npm install or yarn install;
 3. Start the development server: npm run dev.